 The Expert Opinion letter addresses the individual’s academic and employment experience to satisfy U.S. Citizenship and Immigration Service (USCIS) H-1B regulations for a bachelor’s degree equivalent.
 BAIS Evaluation Service works with university professors from various disciplines who have the authority to grant college-level credits/academic credits.

 In the expert opinion process, the professors will require more detailed information than that is needed for a standard Document-by-Document evaluation (academic or academic and employment experience).

 Expert opinion letters are recommended when a visa petitioner is relying on employment experience.
 Expert opinion letter normally documents both academic and employment experience.
 Expert opinion letters are written by Recognized authorities (Recognized authority means a person or an organization with expertise in a particular field, special skills or knowledge in that field, and the expertise to render the type of opinion).

-Typical required documents for expert opinion: (all documents in a foreign language will need to be accompanied by an English-language translation prepared in the same format as the original document).
+Typically required documents for the expert opinion: (all documents in a foreign language will need to be accompanied by an English-language translation prepared in the same format as the original document).

 - Academic Credentials